Personal information we hold

 If you submit any enquiries to Capital Call either by letter, telephone, or email, these will be retained electronically in accordance with TfL's information and records disposal policy.

-After you stop being a member we will keep your information for up to five years.
+After you stop being a member we will keep your information for up to seven years.
 This is for the following reasons:

 - To respond to correspondence, concerns or complaints